Hayzen2/NihongoJP/README.md

   Access curated Japanese learning books and materials directly from the platform.

 - 📊 **Progress Tracking**
-  Monitor learning history, completed lessons, and quiz results with achievements.
+  Monitor quiz results with achievements.

 - 🤖 **AI Chatbot Integration**
-  Practice real Japanese conversations with an AI chatbot.
+  Ask about the materials with an AI chatbot (copilot integration).

-### ⚡ Future Expansion
 - 🖌️ **Handwriting Recognition**
-  Draw kanji/words on canvas and get real-time stroke validation.
+  Draw kanji/hiragana/katakana on canvas and get real-time stroke validation to search words.
-- 🔍 **Romaji → Kana Search Engine**
-  Search for words using romaji, hiragana, or katakana.
----